m-orfanos/obsidian-yfm-templater-plugin/README.md

 # Obsidian YAML front matter template plugin

+THIS PLUGIN IS NOT COMPATIBLE WITH OBSIDIAN v10.11+

 ## Introduction

 This is a plugin used to create templates for [Obsidian](https://obsidian.md).
 The active file's YAML front matter is passed as data to a template engine.